A few noteworthy passages. First,

 "The poet, in creating, must lose himself in his object.
 If he becomes more interested in himself observing than in his object, and still continues to write about his object rather than himself observing, he will create a mannerism but no image....
 The poet who is preoccupied with his object desires a speech without idiom and a style without mannerism, that the clarity of his perception may not be clouded by inessentials."

-And second, from Kenneth Rexroth's essay "Disengagement: The Art of the Beat Generation":
+Kenneth Rexroth's essay "Disengagement: The Art of the Beat Generation":

 "The problem of poetry is the problem of communication itself.
 All art is a symbolic criticism of values, but poetry is specifically and almost exclusively that.
 A painting decorates the wall.
 A novel is a story.
 Music... soothes a savage beast.
 But poetry you have to take straight."